Business-improvement.eu

 Introduction Theory of Constraints

-The Theory of Constraints (TOC) is a business process improvement method, which is developed from the perspective of logistic management, like Lean Manufacturing and QRM.
+The Theory of Constraints (TOC) is a business process improvement method developed from the perspective of logistic management, like Lean Manufacturing and QRM.
 TOC concentrates on reducing the throughput time.
 By optimally exploiting the bottlenecks or constraints, the efficiency of a supply chain as a whole is improved.
 The Theory of Constraints was developed by consultant and management guru Dr Eliyahu Goldratt (1947-2011).
 His latest addition was to find business opportunities by mapping causes and effects.
-This way, hidden constraints can be found.
+That way, hidden constraints can be found.

 The unlimited organization